A hysterectomy is surgery to remove your uterus (partial hysterectomy) or your uterus plus your cervix (total hysterectomy).

 During the procedure

-- Your surgeon may also remove one or both ovaries and your fallopian tubes, depending on your condition.
+- Your surgeon might also remove one or both ovaries and your fallopian tubes, depending on your condition.

 - An assistant at the operating table repositions instruments, adds or removes surgical devices, and provides other support to your surgeon as needed.